Keilub/helloitscaleb/content/projects/2-steward.md

 ---

 ##### continue to next case study
 I transformed complex industry jargon into a visually compelling, single-page solution that resonated deeply with our target audience of golf course superintendents and lawn care operators.
-Our design focused on clarity and ease-of-use, resulting in a remarkable 12% sales increase and fewer customer queries, proving that simplicity truly sells in the competitive landscape of agricultural products.
+Our design focused on clarity and ease-of-use, see how it stood out in a sea of confusion.

 <a href="https://keilub.com/projects/3-eop/">early order program</a>